jayliqinzhang/computational-loanword-detection/README.md

 # Data

-The [mydata.xls](https://github.com/jayliqinzhang/computational-loanword-detection/blob/master/data/mydata.xls) is generated according to the data from Mennecier et al. (2016).
+The [mydata.xls](https://github.com/jayliqinzhang/computational-loanword-detection/blob/master/data/mydata.xls) is a re-formating of the data from Mennecier et al. (2016).
+There are three rows in the data, which are concepts, pronunciations (in ipa) of the concepts in Turkic, and pronunciations (in ipa) of the concepts in Indo-Iranian.
+In each cell, it contains a list of pronunciations which are the records of all the interviewees making the sounds.
+In the columns are the concepts which are shown to the interviewees.

 ## Distance data